Jelte2357/JetLag-The-Game-Tag-Discord-Bot/README.md

 ### Usage:

 To use this discord bot, you need to get yourself a discord bot token and save it in the TOKEN file.
+Then add the bot into your server and it will guide you through the rest (if you need any help) The general chat should be named "main" for the bot to function.

 Why is that?
 I do not want to go trough the hastle of trying to figure out how to make this python bot work for more than one server at a time.
 Hosting is not something I have time for.